ErHaWeb/sitepackage/README.md

 The file `Configuration/TypoScript/Setup/site.webmanifest.typoscript` configures a separete PAGE object with mime type `application/json` to output the `site.webmanifest`.

-To be able to also display `browserconfig.xml` and `site.webmanifest` you need to add the following lines in your site configuration:
+To be able to also display `browserconfig.xml` and `site.webmanifest` you need to add the following lines in your site configuration if you have not used this sitepackage as a distribution:

 ```
 routeEnhancers: